TimeChainage

 Most contracts require a Gantt (bar) chart for the contract programme submission and for progress tracking.
 However a time chainage chart can be prepared alongside the Gantt chart and used to aid it’s development.
 It will also provide better visibility to the project team, both client and contractor.
 It provides real benefits which construction professionals are increasingly understanding and as a result time chainage charts are now often a contract requirement.

 On appropriate types of project, TimeChainage can make the Gantt chart all but redundant.
-This is an amazing feat if you consider the relative costs of industry standard bar chart software and TimeChainage.
+This is an amazing feat if you consider the relative costs of industry standard bar chart software versus a TimeChainage license.

 Ease of Use